David LaChapelle: Land Scape at the Robilant + Voena Gallery

 LaChapelle is known above all for his fine art photos of celebrities that often decorate the pages of Vogue, Rolling Stone, and other high-profile print journals.
 His work is an ironic blend of baroque high drama and kitschy pop culture, often – as is the case here – permeated with a fashion-conscious social message or satirical reflection.
 With his images of glamorous, Hollywood-style nuclear facilities, he quite effectively draws attention to our dependence on petroleum and the recycling of energy.
 Although, given his history as a photographer of celebrity, one might also interpret them as images of producers of “15-minute fame” pop culture itself.
 However the viewer decides to read them, the images are highly entertaining in their zany, cartoon colourfulness, attesting to LaChapelle’s talent and broad appeal.

-David LaChapelle: Land Scape is at Robilant +Voena Gallery until 18th June 2014, for further information or to book visit here.
+David LaChapelle: Land Scape is at Robilant + Voena Gallery until 18th June 2014.
+For further information or to book visit the gallery’s website here.